Janet Ross

-Janet Ann Ross (1842–1927) was an English historian, biographer, and Tuscan cookbook author.
+Janet Ann Ross (née Duff Gordon; 1842–1927) was an English historian, biographer, and Tuscan cookbook author.

 Early life

 Janet Duff Gordon was the daughter of Sir Alexander Duff-Gordon and Lucie, Lady Duff-Gordon.
 Her father held a number of government positions, including Commissioner of Inland Revenue and her mother wrote the classic Letters from Egypt.
 She had a brother, Maurice and a sister, Urania.

 She was the granddaughter of Sarah Austin, a famous translator, and the influential legal philosopher John Austin.

 She grew up in a highly cultured atmosphere among England's leading intellectual and literary figures.
 Her parents' friends and regular visitors to her home included: William Thackeray, Charles Dickens, Thomas Macaulay, Alfred Lord Tennyson, Caroline Norton, Tom Taylor, and Thomas Carlyle.

 Janet's first years were spent at her family home at 8 Queen Square, Westminster, a house with a statue of Queen Anne at one end, since renumbered as 15 Queen Anne's Gate.
 Her parents subsequently moved to Esher.
-Her memoirs do not reference formal education aside from mentioning some tutors.
+Her memoirs do not reference formal education, aside from mentioning some tutors.
 She did travel to Paris and Germany for extended periods of time to learn French and German.
 She makes it clear that she preferred the company of adults and their conversation from a very young age.

 Her family's connections certainly augmented her education.
 For example, Dickens encouraged her reading early on and gave her one of her first books.
 She remembers her fifth birthday party, sitting on the knee of Thackeray while he drew a sketch on the frontispiece of her copy of his novel Pendennis.
 Charles Babbage, the inventor of the difference engine, a precursor to the modern computer, invited her to his office to show her his newest calculator.
 The French philosopher Jules Barthelemy-Saint-Hilaire tutored her in French and became a lifetime correspondent.
 She likewise befriended Sir Austen Henry Layard and began an adolescent correspondence with him that continued through her life.
 She recalls Tennyson telling her that her mother had inspired him to write The Princess.
 Alexander Kinglake, author of Eothen, would take her riding, and likewise became a correspondent.
 At the age of thirteen, her knowledge of German was such that Kinglake asked her to translate a German book for him.